 All-natural Eggs

-The manufacturers set their own rules, standards, and regulations to follow.
+The manufacturers set their own rules, standards, and regulations.
 Many precautions must be taken since you may end up buying what was not advertised.
-These are the cheapest eggs since their production involves little expenses.
+These are the cheapest eggs since their production involves little expense.

 Organic Eggs

 All-organic eggs are compared and defined in terms of weight per USDA standards.
-The classes of these weights include extra-large, jumbo, small, medium, pewee, and large.
+These weights include extra-large, jumbo, small, medium, pewee, and large.
 USDA also measures the quality and appearance of these eggs.

 The quality is based on the York, eggshell, albumen, and egg white.
-There are preferred ratings of the eggs based on quality, that is, either A, B, or AA.
+The eggs are rated based on quality, either A, B, or AA.

-These eggs are very expensive.
-They can cost even more than $5.
-This almost doubles that of an all-natural egg.
-The cost is high due to several expenses incurred during its production.
+These eggs are very expensive—they can cost even more than $5.
+This almost doubles the cost of an all-natural egg.
+The cost is high due to several expenses incurred during production.

 All-natural Baby Food vs. Organic